ahmadfebrianto/waskita-scraper/README.md

-# moodle-scrapper
+# moodle-scraper
-A Moodle-based LMS scrapper written in Python 3.
+A Moodle-based LMS scraper written in Python 3.

 ### Descriptions

-This is a web scrapper written in Python 3 made specifically for scrapping Moodle-based Learning Management System website.
+This is a web scraper written in Python 3 made specifically for scraping Moodle-based Learning Management System website.
 I created this program to collect the information about the courses I enrolled in on the Moodle-based LMS owned by my local community.
 All the information collected is then processed and presented in a nicely formatted table.
 It might be a trivial thing, if you would say, but this does save me a whole lot of time rather than having do that manually on a browser.

-This scrapper is capable of performing the following tasks:
+This scraper is capable of performing the following tasks:
 * getting the recent section of each course I enrolled in.
 * getting the section's items as well as the deadline if there's an assignment.